GMC Yukon XL Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a GMC Yukon XL are $1,256 a year for full coverage.
-Comprehensive insurance costs approximately $258 a year, collision costs $380, and liability costs around $460.
-A liability-only policy costs as low as $510 a year, with high-risk insurance costing $2,702 or more.
-Teen drivers receive the highest rates at $4,800 a year or more.
+Comprehensive insurance costs approximately $258, collision insurance costs $380, and liability costs around $460.
+Liability-only coverage costs as low as $510 a year, and high-risk coverage costs $2,702 or more.
+Teens receive the highest rates at up to $4,800 a year.

 Average premium for full coverage: $1,256